ECP-CANDLE/Supervisor/workflows/p1b1_mlrMBO/README.md

  initial set of "design" runs.
  * PARAM_SET_FILE - the path of the file that defines mlrMBO's hyperparameter space (e.g. EMEWS_PROJECT_ROOT/data/parameter_set.R).
  * DATA_DIRECTORY - the directory containing the test and training data.
 The files themselves are assumed to be named `P1B1.train.csv` and `P1B1.test.csv`

+ Also see the TODOs in the launch script for additional variables to set.

  The launch script also sets PYTHONPATH to include the location of the P1B1 python code.
 Edit P1B1_DIR as appropriate.